Chris Brown & Rihanna Back Together? Rihanna Allegedly ‘Reflecting’ On Dating Chris After Drake Split

 But it looks like it’s not just Joyce who’s allegedly been thinking about Chris and Rihanna’s past and would like to see them start dating again.

-A number of fans of the musical duo have flocked to social media in recent days to urge Brown and Rihanna, who famously dated on and off between 2007 and 2013, to get back together after Rolling Out reported their names were once again thrown together in a recent online rant by Soulja Boy.
+Some fans of the musical duo have flocked to social media in recent days to urge Brown and Rihanna, who famously dated on and off between 2007 and 2013, to get back together after Rolling Out reported their names were once again thrown together in a recent online rant by Soulja Boy.

 “I think Rihanna and Chris Brown should get back together,” @xsliiimx tweeted out of the former couple on January 4, and @Mr_BSRogge tweeted that, “Chris and Rihanna need to get back together tbh.”